andrei-nicolae/Learn-ReactJS/README.md

 ## Prerequisites

-In order to run a local ReactJS environment, you need to have a few prerequisites:
+In order to run a local ReactJS environment, you need to have access to `npm`.

 ```
--node
--npm
+npm --version
 ```

+If running this command, returns `npm: command not found`, you need to install `node`

 ### Installing

-In order to get access to npm, you need to install *node*

 Although you can install Node in other ways, we recommend using Homebrew.